Babylonian astronomy: Astrolabes

 The astrolabes (not to be mistaken for the later astronomical measurement device of the same name) are one of the earliest documented cuneiform tablets that discuss astronomy and date back to the Old Babylonian Kingdom.
 They are a list of thirty-six stars connected with the months in a year, generally considered to be written between 1800 and 1100 B.C.
-No complete texts have been found, but there is a modern compilation by Pinches, assembled from texts housed in the British Museum that is considered excellent by other historians who specialize in Babylonian astronomy.
+No complete texts have been found, but there is a modern compilation by Theophilus Pinches, assembled from texts housed in the British Museum that is considered excellent by other historians who specialize in Babylonian astronomy.
 Two other texts concerning the astrolabes that should be mentioned are the Brussels and Berlin compilations.
 They offer similar information to the Pinches anthology, but do contain some differing information from each other.

 The thirty-six stars that make up the astrolabes are believed to be derived from the astronomical traditions from three Mesopotamian city-states, Elam, Akkad, and Amurru.
 The stars followed and possibly charted by these city-states are identical stars to the ones in the astrolabes.
 Each region had a set of twelve stars it followed, which combined equals the thirty-six stars in the astrolabes.
 The twelve stars of each region also correspond to the months of the year.
 The two cuneiform texts that provide the information for this claim are the large star list “K 250” and “K 8067”.
 Both of these tablets were translated and transcribed by Weidner.
 During the reign of Hammurabi these three separate traditions were combined.
 This combining also ushered in a more scientific approach to astronomy as connections to the original three traditions weakened.
-The increased use of science in astronomy is evidenced by the traditions from these three regions being arranged in accordance to the paths of the stars of Ea, Anu, and Enlil, an astronomical system contained and discussed in the Mul.apin.
+The increased use of science in astronomy is evidenced by the traditions from these three regions being arranged in accordance to the paths of the stars of Ea, Anu, and Enlil, an astronomical system contained and discussed in the MUL.APIN.

 MUL.APIN

 MUL.APIN is a collection of two cuneiform tablets (Tablet 1 and Tablet 2) that document aspects of Babylonian astronomy such as the movement of celestial bodies and records of solstices and eclipses.
 Each tablet is also split into smaller sections called Lists.
 It was comprised in the general time frame of the astrolabes and Enuma Anu Enlil, evidenced by similar themes, mathematical principles, and occurrences.

 Tablet 1 houses information that closely parallels information contained in astrolabe B. The similarities between Tablet 1 and astrolabe B show that the authors were inspired by the same source for at least some of the information.
-There are six lists of stars on this tablet that relate to sixty constellations in charted paths of the three groups of Babylonian star paths, Ea, Anu, and Enlil. there are also additions to the paths of both Anu and Enlil that are not found in astrolabe B.
+There are six lists of stars on this tablet that relate to sixty constellations in charted paths of the three groups of Babylonian star paths, Ea, Anu, and Enlil.
+There are also additions to the paths of both Anu and Enlil that are not found in astrolabe B.